ayubero/uhi/docs/index.md

 ##### Temperature Cleaning and Quality Control

-This is an automated step, whose command is: `python3 main.py -c [city-name] -s perform-qc`.
+This is an automated step, whose command is: `python3 main.py -c [city-name] -s perform-temperature-qc`.

 **Requirements**: All the `[MAC address].csv` files and the `netatmo_stations.csv` generated during the "Download Netatmo Data" step.